lensonp/ML_optical/README.md

-The full set of modules from this project interfaces with the full range of regression techniques available in scikit-learn and includes unsupervised feature exploration (PCA, clustering) and supervised classification (SVM, logistic regression, GDA).
+The full set of modules from this project interfaces with the full range of regression techniques available in scikit-learn including the development version (for multilayer perceptron models) and includes unsupervised feature exploration (PCA, clustering) and supervised classification (SVM, logistic regression, GDA).
 I left these other functionalities